joshbegley/nyt-latest/README.md

 **Crystal Palace's season was back on track – then came seven minutes of madness**\
-`Just as it looked like they had turned a corner, Oliver Glasner's side have been reminded this is a season where little has gone right`\
+`Just as it looked like they had turned a corner, Oliver Glasner's side were reminded this is a season where little has gone right`\
 https://nytimes.com/athletic/7031100/2026/02/12/crystal-palace-burnley-collapse-glasner/

 **Word of the Day: ubiquitous**\